 Helen Lyndon, NIHR Clinical Doctoral Academic Research Fellow

-Submitting a research idea – use the online form to submit a research idea and it will be reviewed by the research and development team.
+- Research idea support – use the online form to submit a research idea and it will be reviewed by the research and development team.
 You will be contacted by the Clinical School team to explore your idea further.

 Clinical partner status awarded to Cornwall's Acute Hospital Trust

-The University of Plymouth's Joanna Briggs Institute Centre of Clinical Excellence has awarded the Clinical School at Royal Cornwall Hospitals NHS Trust clinical partner status.
-This acknowledges the work clinical colleagues, affiliated to the Clinical School, have undertaken in systematic review activities to-date and their commitment share new knowledge and promote evidence based practice activities through workshops and implementation reviews.
+The University of Plymouth's Joanna Briggs Institute Centre of Clinical Excellence has awarded the South West Clinical School in Cornwall clinical partner status.
+This acknowledges the work clinical colleagues, affiliated to the Clinical School, have undertaken in systematic review activities to-date and their commitment share new knowledge and promote evidence-based practice activities through workshops and implementation reviews.
 This formal partnership will further grow networking and researching activities between academic and clinical staff to benefit patients and service users.

 Review Training Prize Winner